 It will come to an end on Thursday, April 9, 2020, with the following day known as Good Friday – the day on which the Crucifixion of Christ is commemorated.

-Why do we give up things during Lent?
+Why do we give things up during Lent?

 Many Christians will use Lent to commit to fasting or giving up certain foods, habits or luxuries.